-It should be noted that certain activities in sectors such as oil and gas and mining are kept to companies in which the majority of the share capital is held by Mozambican persons or legal entities (i.e. 51% or more of the capital).
+It should be noted that certain activities in sectors such as oil, gas and mining are kept to companies in which the majority of the share capital is held by Mozambican persons or legal entities (i.e. 51% or more of the capital).

-Please note that there is no private ownership of land in Mozambique.
+Please note, as referred to in question 2.2, that there is no private ownership of land in Mozambique.

-7.4 Are there any royalties, restrictions, fees and/or taxes payable on the extraction or export of natural resources?
+7.4 Are there any royalties, restrictions, fees and/ or taxes payable on the extraction or export of natural resources?

-The extraction or export of natural resources are subject to the payment of Corporate Income Tax, Value-Added Tax and other taxes levied under the tax regime applicable to mining and oil and gas activities, as applicable.
+The extraction or export of natural resources are subject to the payment of Corporate Income Tax, Value-Added Tax and other taxes levied under the tax regime applicable to mining, oil and gas activities, as applicable.